Cinema of Odisha: History

+Early history (late 1930s–1970s)

 Odisha has a history of filmmaking, starting from 1936.
 The first Odia film is Sita Bibaha, made by Mohan Sundar Deb Goswami in 1936.
 Drawn from the Indian epic Ramayana, the story is about the marriage of Sita and Ram.
 The film plot was made from a drama written by Kamapala Mishra.
 Prepared with a budget of only Rs 30,000, the film has 14 song sequences.
 Despite it being the first Odia film with several drawbacks in every section of its making, the two-hour-long movie generated great enthusiasm among the people.
 It was released in Lakhmi Talkies, Puri.
 The 12-reeled film had in its cast Makhanlal Banerjee (Ram), who received only Rs 120 for his performance, Aditya Ballabha Mohanty (Lakhmana), who got only Rs 35 as conveyance allowance, and Prabati Debi (Sita), who was paid the highest amount of Rs 150.
 This was a landmark film of the Odia film Industry.

 The pace of Odia film production in the initial years was very slow.
 After Sita Bibaha, only two films were produced until 1951.
 A joint consortium of landlords and businessmen who collected funds after 1948 produced those two movies.
-The 1951 production Roles Two Eight was the first Odia film with an English name.
-It was released 15 years after the first Odia film, Sita Bibaha.
+The 1951 production Roles – 28 was the first Odia film with an English name.
+It was released 15 years after Sita Bibaha.
 It was the fourth Odia film produced by Ratikant Padhi.

-The eleventh Odia film, Sri Lokanath, was directed by Prafulla Sengupta and received the National Award in 1960.
+The eleventh Odia film ever produced was Sri Lokanath, being released in 1960 and being directed by directed by Prafulla Sengupta. andwas the first Odia film to receive a National Award.received the National Award in 1960.

 The same year, Prasanta Nanda won the National Film Award for Best Feature Film in Odia for his debut film, Nua Bou.
-His name would always be synonymous with the Odia film industry.
 He was present in Odia films since 1959, but he became very active only after 1976.
 Nanda was an actor, director, screenplay writer, lyricist and playback singer.
 Nanda won National Awards three times, in 1960, 1966 and 1969 for his acting in Nua Bou, Matira Manisha and Adina Megha.